Mark McCall

 Mark Conn McCall (born 29 November 1967) is an Irish professional rugby union coach and former player, who is the current director of rugby of Premiership Rugby club Saracens.
-Arriving as an assistant in 2009 and taking charge of the first-team in 2011, he is considered one of the greatest club managers of all time and holds the record for the most English championships won with six Premiership trophies.
+He arrived as an assistant in 2009 and took charge of the first-team in 2011.
+He is considered one of the greatest club managers of all time, and holds the record for the most English championships won with six Premiership trophies.
 McCall also led Saracens to three European Rugby Champions Cup wins.

 As a player, McCall was an inside centre and spent the majority of his career with Ulster.
 He was capped 13 times for the Ireland national team, making his debut against New Zealand on 30 May 1992 as a substitute.

 Early life

 Mark McCall was born on in Bangor, Northern Ireland.
 His father, Conn McCall, was a prominent sportsman, playing cricket for Ireland and rugby for Bangor, and serving as president of the Irish Cricket Union and co-president of the IRFU.
 Mark attended Bangor Grammar School, and played fly-half for their rugby team as they won two successive Ulster Schools' Cup finals in 1985 and 1986, excelling to the point of becoming captain of the first team.